marcon29/rails-archery-score-tracker/notes.md

         - Shots - all private
         - Target - shared (pre-loaded) and private (user-created)
         - All elsee - shared (pre-loaded)
+    - update numericality validations to be greater than 0

 # Round Model
     - when instantiating, see if an existing one first